Jacob Bancks: In politics

-He married the widow Mary Luttrell (née Tregonwell) in 1696, and represented Minehead as Member of Parliament from 1698, initially with Alexander Luttrell, brother of Francis, his wife's first husband.
+He married the widow Mary Luttrell (née Tregonwell) in 1696 and served as the Member of Parliament for Minehead from 1698.
+Initially, he shared the seat with Alexander Luttrell, the brother of Francis, his wife's first husband.
 He was subsequently involved in the rougher side of the Whig-Tory factional strife.

 Bancks had George Rooke as stepson for a short period, since Rooke's second wife was Mary Luttrell (died 1702), daughter of his wife by her first marriage.
 Bancks, Rooke and some others belonged to a gentleman's club, for which commemorative medals were struck in 1703 by the visiting Swedish medallist, Bengt Richter; another member who was an M.P. was Tanfield Vachell.
 A legal case resulted from the connection.
 After a quarrel with Rooke, William Colepeper claimed that an attempt, on behalf of Rooke, was made upon his life.
 He had been assaulted at Windsor Castle in July 1703, by Bancks in particular, on the occasion of Colepeper's delivering a petition for Daniel Defoe who was imprisoned.
 After a trial before Lord-justice Sir John Holt, 14 February 1704, some persons associated with Rooke were fined for attempts to do Colepeper injury: Nathaniel Denew, John Merriam and Robert Britton.
 Later in 1704 Bancks was allowed the assistance of Sir Simon Harcourt the Solicitor-General to prepare against a case brought by Colepeper.

 In 1711 Bancks was attacked in an open letter, initially published anonymously, by the Whig publicist William Benson.
 It was provoked by an address the year before by Bancks to the borough, commending the doctrine of passive obedience over Whig resistance theory.
 Benson aimed to associate the "Minehead doctrine" he attributed to Bancks with the absolutism of Charles XII of Sweden.
 He followed it with another such letter.
 In 1713 Benson and James Milner of London stood against Bancks and Sir John Trevelyan, 2nd Baronet in Minehead.
 The Tory pair won the borough, but Bancks did not stand again.